"There is much pleasure to be gained from seemingly useless knowledge!"

 Most monkeys are omnivorous (eat both animals and plants) some are strictly vegetarians and some even eat dirt!

-are species of Old World monkeys that have large cheek pouches that
+There are species of Old World monkeys that have large cheek pouches that enable them to feed rapidly and store their food (think, hamster) so they can eat it and swallow it later.

-New World monkeys, including the spider monkey, do not have thumbs.
+Many New World monkeys, including the spider monkey, do not have thumbs.
+Capuchins and Squirrel monkeys are the only New World monkeys with pseudo-opposable thumbs.

-monkeys of the Callitrichid (marmosets and tamarins) family.
+The Saimiri Virus occurs spontaneously in Squirrel monkeys.
+Although not a health issue for humans, this strain of herpes simplex is fatal to all monkeys of the Callitrichid (marmosets and tamarins) family.
 Yet another reason why it is never a good idea to mix different breeds of monkeys

 The tip of a spider monkey's tail can support the full weight of his body... really!

-date, ten New World monkey species have been classified as nocturnal.
+To date, ten New World monkey species have been classified as nocturnal. (night dwellers) ALL known Old World monkeys are diurnal.

 Spider Monkeys have appeared in more films than any other breed of monkey